WHO declares Ebola outbreak in Congo a global health emergency

 The last time the WHO declared a global emergency related to Ebola was in August 2014, during the West Africa epidemic, the world's deadliest.

-Throughout that epidemic, which lasted from 2014 to 2016, at least 28,000 suspected cases of Ebola were reported, and more than 11,000 people died, according to the CDC.
+Throughout that epidemic, which lasted from 2014 to 2016, at least 28,000 suspected cases of Ebola were reported, and more than 11,000 people died, according to the Centers for Disease Control and Prevention.
 The vast majority of cases were in Guinea, Liberia and Sierra Leone.
 But cases also stretched into Italy, Mali, Nigeria, Senegal, Spain, the United Kingdom and the United States.

 The West Africa outbreak spurred work toward a safe and highly effective Ebola vaccine.
 The vaccine is now being used to help control the spread in Congo by vaccinating health care workers and people who have been in contact with Ebola patients, as well as the contacts of those contacts.